TosbackCgusBridge-Bot/CGUs-versions/Ephotozine/Privacy Policy.md

 If Magezine Publishing Ltd or any of its lines of business is sold, pledged or disposed of as a going concern, whether by merger, sale of assets, bankruptcy or otherwise, then the user database of ePHOTOzine.com could be sold as part of that transaction and all User Information accessed by such successor or purchaser.

 **Feedback**
-If you have any questions, suggestions or comments about this Privacy Policy or any other documents on ePHOTOzine, you can contact us via email at customerservices@ephotozine.com or by mail to:
+If you have any questions, suggestions or comments about this Privacy Policy or any other documents on ePHOTOzine, you can contact us via email at customerservices@ephotozine.com.

-Magezine Publishing Ltd
-Units 31/32 The Turbine,
-Shireoaks Triangle Business Park,
-Coach Close,
-Shireoaks
-S81 8AP

 Magezine Publishing Ltd fully supports the protection of your privacy and works hard to protect your Personal Information.
 In the unlikely event that your Personal Information is disclosed inadvertently to a third party without your consent, Magezine Publishing Ltd will use its best efforts to stop the disclosure and remedy the situation upon notice.
 Magezine Publishing Ltd shall not be liable for any unintentional or inadvertent disclosure of any end user information.